 Upcoming Adventures with John:

 "John is the best guide I have ever had.
-He was most professional.
-He gave so much of his time being helpful to each and everyone on the trip.
-He knew so much about every living creature, both big and small, that we saw.
-He knew the history of Uganda and of Africa.
-He made the trip interesting.
+He was most professional and made the trip interesting.
+He gave so much of his time and was helpful to each and every one of us on the trip.
+He knew so much about every living creature, both big and small, and also about the history of Uganda and Africa.
 He has a great sense of humor and is fun to have as a guide."

-"John - should be cloned.
+"John should be cloned.
 He did an absolutely fantastic job of dealing with diverse personalities and abilities.
-His knowledge of wildlife, flora/fauna and birds is outstanding.
-Excellent!!!"
+His knowledge of wildlife, flora and fauna is outstanding.
+He is excellent!"

-"John is an extraordinary ambassador for Natural Habitat and for the wonders of Madagascar.
-His encyclopedic knowledge of the wildlife -- from the smallest tree frog, to the largest lemur -- is matched only by his delightful sense of humor and unflagging patience.
-Above and beyond, he is an amazing photographer, who is generous (and kind) in making sure we all got the best possible photos of this once in a lifetime experience.
-I've traveled with countless guides and expedition leaders -- John ranks right at the top!"
+"John is an extraordinary ambassador for Nat Hab and for the wonders of Madagascar.
+His encyclopedic knowledge of the wildlife, from the smallest tree frog to the largest lemur, is matched only by his delightful sense of humor and unflagging patience.
+He went above and beyond.
+He is an amazing photographer who is generous (and kind) in making sure we all got the best possible photos of this once-in-a-lifetime experience.
+I've traveled with countless guides and John ranks right at the top!"